 Keywords: salmon cakes, salmon patties, easy salmon dinner

-This is an updated version of the Salmon Cakes recipe that was published originally on April 27, 2012.
-The recipe is the same; I updated the photos and clarified the instructions.
+This is an updated version of the Salmon Patties recipe that was published originally on April 27, 2012.
+The recipe is the same; I updated the photos, added a video and clarified the instructions.